 The period from 2001 to 2002 was guided not by CSR principles but rather by observational research.
 On the intellectual front, Schwartz and Carroll have further provided an approach to corporate social responsibility that is based on a three-domain framework.
-In the three domain approach, Carroll's four CSR categories were reduced to just three: economic, legal, and ethical considerations.
+In the three-domain approach, Carroll's four CSR categories were reduced to just three: economic, legal, ethical considerations.

-The authors of the book "Doing the Most Good for Your Company and Your Cause," Philips Kotler and Nancy Lee, discussed the 25 best practices that may serve as a roadmap for companies' corporate social responsibility (CSR) initiatives.
+The authors of the book "Doing the Most Good for Your Company and Your Cause," Philips Kotler and Nancy Lee, discussed the 25 best practices that may serve as a roadmap for companies' Corporate Social Responsibility (CSR) initiatives.
 There are six primary classes of social reasons that may be applied to the practices:

-- Cause promotion, which raises people's awareness of and concern for various social concerns - Marketing that is tied to a charitable cause - Corporate Social Marketing - Corporate Philanthropy - Participating in community service - Engaging in practices that are responsible to the business
+- Cause promotion, which raises people's awareness of and concern for various social concerns - Marketing that is tied to a charitable cause - Corporate Social Marketing - Corporate Philanthropy - Participating in community service - Engaging in practices that are responsible to the business.

-CSR has been a widespread phenomena during the course of the previous 20 years, but notably in the 2000s.
+CSR has been a widespread phenomenon during the course of the previous 20 years, but notably in the 2000s.
 The 20th century was characterized by a variability of views on human development, both good and bad.
 People's conceptions of how development and expansion should occur shifted as a direct result of the technical and economic shifts that took place during this time period, when the environmental crisis was also at its worst.
-At this period, the use of newly developed technology, the production of fossil fuels and oil, and growing levels of environmental concern were all on the rise on a global scale.
+At this period, the use of newly developed technology, the production of fossil fuels and oil, growing levels of environmental concern were all on the rise on a global scale.
+The 21st century has focused on implementation of CSR initiatives.
+This attention not only by businesses but governments likewise is a direct impact of recent corporate failures like the Enron, Union Carbide and the collapse of giants like Arthur Anderson etc.